 Which eggs to choose

 Not all eggs are of the same quality.
-If you can afford it, choose organic eggs or eggs from free range, pasture raised hens.
+If you can afford it, choose organic large eggs or eggs from free range, pasture raised hens.
 These have the highest omega 3 levels and contain more nutrients (4).

 How to make keto scrambled eggs